The Forests

 Each forest below names a way the world trains us to see, long before we realize we’ve agreed with it.

 Enter slowly.
 Listen to the weather.
-Notice what feels familiar.
+Notice what feels familiar, persuasive, or strangely safe.

 Sensationalism